Nepal: Market Profile

 Major Economic Indicators

 - Agriculture is the major economic sector for the country, contributing some 30% of GDP while employing 80% of Nepal’s working population.
-Tourism, once a key economic driver that accounted for 10% of GDP, is now facing uncertain prospects given the destruction of many tourist attractions by the earthquakes.
+Tourism, one of the key drivers of the services sector, is reviving from the earthquakes in 2015 with the number of tourist arrivals growing by 40% in 2016.
 Foreign aid and remittances from Nepalese overseas workers remain important in terms of helping Nepal’s external position in the face of the reconstruction costs.

 - India is Nepal’s leading trading partner, and the Nepalese rupee is pegged to the Indian rupee.
 Over half of Nepal’s exports are sent to India, with the US and Germany as the other two most significant destinations.
 Textile articles, including carpets, account for some 35% of the country’s total exports.
-Nepal’s major imports include fuel, machinery and vehicles, mostly from India and China.
+Nepal’s major imports include fuel, machinery, metals and transport equipment, mostly from India and China.

 - Nepal acceded to the WTO in 2004, and is a founding member of the South Asian Free Trade Area (SAFTA) and the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Co-operation.
 Nepal has signed a bilateral trade treaty with India, as well as bilateral investment agreements with six countries, including France, Germany and UK.
-In March 2016 China and Nepal signed an MOU to launch a joint feasibility study on FTA.
-Besides, an agreement on providing Nepal access to Chinese sea ports was also signed.
+In March 2016, China and Nepal signed an MOU to launch a joint feasibility study on FTA.
+Nepal’s Ministry of Commerce announced the conclusion of the feasibility study in July 2017, indicating that more Chinese investment is essential for the country.

-- Nepal’s cumulative FDI was US$541 million as at end-2014, with India and China being the major sources.
-According to UNCTAD, Nepal’s cumulative FDI was US$653 million as at end-2016.
-According to statistics of China’s Ministry of Commerce, Chinese cumulative FDI in Nepal was US$291.9 million as at end 2015.
+- According to UNCTAD, Nepal’s cumulative FDI was US$653 million as at end-2016.
+According to statistics of China’s Ministry of Commerce, Chinese cumulative FDI in Nepal was US$247.1 million as at end 2016.